Thatguyjs/Citation-Extension/README.md

 after a stable beta version is released.**

 When it is published, it will be called `Cite!` and will be free to use.

+Feedback is appreciated, whether it's about the code or a suggestion for a new feature.